kbarbary/pipeline/README.md

 Run `<cmd> -h` or `<cmd> --help` for usage info for each script.

 - `check-raw-data`: Checks that all files at CC are present on HPSS.
-- `pull-raw-data`: Pull files from CC to HPSS.
+- `pull-raw-data`: Pull files from CC to project.
+- `archive-raw-data`: Archive files from /project to HPSS.
-- `update-raw-metadata`: Sync weather and IAU webpages to local locations.
+- `pull-raw-weather and iauc`: Pull weather and IAU webpages to local locations.